optimization

 • ~40 - 52 W lost to reflection, thermalization, and resistive losses

-On a partly cloudy day, diffuse irradiance has a slightly different spectral distribution - richer in shorter wavelengths, including blue and UV, because shorter wavelengths scatter more in the atmosphere (Rayleigh scattering).
-But since silicon is already least efficient in that zone, cloudy-day output losses are driven far more by reduced total irradiance intensity than by any spectral shift.
+On a partly cloudy day, diffuse irradiance skews toward shorter wavelengths - more blue and UV, because short wavelengths scatter more (Rayleigh scattering).
+But silicon is already least efficient there, so cloudy-day losses come far more from reduced total irradiance than from any spectral shift.
+The upshot?
+UV isn't what's limiting your system.
+Shading, panel mismatch, inverter efficiency, and soiling matter far more.
+If you're chasing lost yield, look there first.

 Does UV Light Damage Solar Panels Over Time?

-Manufacturers address this through several design choices:
+Manufacturers counter this several ways:

 • Low-iron tempered glass with anti-reflection coating - passes more visible and NIR while partially filtering UV